 Sometime after you complete each exam, you will submit a short, written assignment related to course content.
 To receive credit for the written exercises, you must submit the written exercise for each module before taking the next exam.
+The use of AI (e.g., generation systems/apps such as ChatGPT) to construct your responses is prohibited (or, as the Germans say, "verboten").
+Other instructions for these submissions are provided in the Exam 1 Material folder.
 These assignments are accessible via the Written Exercise folder.
 After assessing the quality of your submission, I will award the points you have earned by completing this exercise.
 These points will appear in the Exam # Written Exercise columns in Blackboard and will be added to the Total Points, allowing you to improve your course grade.
 These exercises are administered in lieu of curving exams.
 In addition to being well-structured and coherent, your submissions should be free of misspellings, grammatical errors, errors in subject-verb agreement, run-on sentences, and incomplete sentences; deductions will be made for such errors.
 Points earned will improve your course grade, but your performance on the written exercises will not lower your course grade.
 It is possible for students who perform exceptionally well on the exams to finish the course having accumulated more than 400 points in the course.
 [Note: The number of possible points for each exercise is listed at the top of the description of the assignment.
 The points you earn will be added to the total points you've earned in the course; it's essentially the same as your having scored that many points higher on the exam.
 In Blackboard it will show zero points possible when you click on the assignment, so don't be confused by this; this setting is used so that Blackboard's grade percentage is calculated from a base of 400 points rather than calculating it from 400 exam points plus the bonus points earned from the written exercises.]